AMES Type 85: Replacement

-Following these changes, a new Improved UKADGE, or IUKADGE, was proposed.
-This mostly consisted of the replacement of hopelessly outdated computers with the latest machines, the VAX-11/780, and the replacement of the Type 84 and Type 85's by new mobile systems based mostly on the Marconi Martello (as AMES Type 90 and 91) and to a lesser extent the more mobile Plessey AR320 (as AMES Type 93) and a collection of other designs including an AN/TPS-43 captured from the Argentines in the Falklands War.
-By the time IUKADGE was being installed the Warsaw Pact was dissolving and the system was never fully installed.
+The new system would consist of several new radars, some of which would be left in storage and only moved into the field and used if the main sites were attacked.
+Information from the network would be compiled and transmitted between sites using VAX-11/780 computers.
+The winning radars were the Marconi Martello (as AMES Type 90 and 91) and to a lesser extent the more mobile Plessey AR320 (as AMES Type 93) and a collection of other designs including an AN/TPS-43 captured from the Argentines in the Falklands War.
+The system ran into extensive delays of its own, and by the time IUKADGE was being installed the Warsaw Pact was dissolving and the system was never fully installed.